AdrienLibert/grafana-monitoring-orderbook/README.md

 Monitor an orderbook data generator using Grafana, built from the repository: [AdrienLibert/orderbook](https://github.com/AdrienLibert/orderbook).

-Developed in collaboration with [@ShikoteiCoding](https://github.com/ShikoteiCoding).
+The orderbook project was developed in collaboration with [@ShikoteiCoding](https://github.com/ShikoteiCoding).

 ## Installation